 British English vs American English Spelling

-There is no spelling difference between British and American English for these words.
+There is no accepting spelling and Excepting spelling difference between British and American English for these words.
+Many learners also ask how do you spell accepting; the spelling is the same in both varieties: accepting.
 The confusion is about meaning, not regional spelling.

 | Aspect | British English | American English |